 “MAKING EFFECTIVE COMMUNICATION, A HUMAN RIGHT, ACCESSIBLE AND ACHIEVABLE FOR ALL.”
 ASHA.org

-Kelly works with children throughout Westchester County, including the towns of: Bronxville, Eastchester, Mount Vernon, Pelham, New Rochelle, Scarsdale, Tuckahoe, White Plains, and Yonkers.
+Kelly works with children throughout Westchester County, including the towns of: Bronxville, Eastchester, Mount Vernon, Pelham, New Rochelle, Scarsdale, Tuckahoe, and Yonkers.
 Teletherapy (online therapy) is now available!